 - The LLB degrees with study codes 3302 and 3303 will be phased out from 2020.
-Consequently, no first-year students are accepted for these study codes in 2020.
-Returning students, ie students enrolled for these degrees in 2019 and earlier, must consult the phasing out plan available on Blackboard. - The formal modules of the LLB degree with study code BC340000 will be introduced over four years:

-2020: First year modules will be offered for the first
+Consequently, no first-year students are accepted for these study codes in 2022.
+Returning students, i.e. students enrolled for these degrees in 2019 and earlier, must consult the phasing out plan disseminated during the registration period and on Blackboard. - The formal modules of the LLB degree with study code BC340000 will be introduced over four years as per the following timeline: - 2020: First year modules will be offered for the first time. - 2021: Second year modules will be offered for the first time. - 2022: Third year modules will be offered for the first time. - 2023: Fourth year modules will be offered for the first time.

-time

-2021: Second year modules will be offered for the first

-time.

-- 2022: Third year modules will be offered for the first time. - 2023: Fourth year modules will be offered for the first time. - The formal modules of the LLB degree with study code BC3400E1 will be introduced over five years: - 2020: First year modules will be offered for the first time. - 2021: Second year modules will be offered for the first time. - 2022: Third year modules will be offered for the first time. - 2023: Fourth year modules will be offered for the first time - 2024: Fifth year modules will be offered for the first time.
+The formal modules of the LLB degree with study code BC3400E1 will be introduced over five years as per the following timeline:

+2020: First year modules will be offered for the first time.
+2021: Second year modules will be offered for the first time.
+2022: Third year modules will be offered for the first time.
+2023: Fourth year modules will be offered for the first time.
+2024: Fifth year modules will be offered for the first time.